Tyrowo/tyro_work/README.md

   -- had to add shadow effect to text for visibility on light mode

 ## Phase 3 - Content

+do i put fittedbox or scrollbar into text fields?

+damn i really just can't figure this out. - set up scroll controllers so whenever you click on one of the fields it makes it the top of the screen. kind of annoyig to open the section below but whatever, passing the scrollbar around sucks. and I can't get it to find a position

 update resume
 make a link to my resume